 Close the lid and seal the vent.
-Press the Pressure Cook/Manual button or dial, and then the + or - button or dial to select 25 minutes (35-45 minutes for darker result), and make sure it is set to High Pressure.
+Press the Pressure Cook/Manual button or dial, and then the +/- button or dial to select 35 minutes (25 minutes for a lighter result.
+40-45 minutes for a darker result), and make sure it is set to High Pressure.

 After cooking time has ended, turn off the pot so it doesn't switch to the warm setting.
 Unplug it if necessary.

 Let the pot do a full Natural Release, and do not disturb the jars until they (and the water) have cooled completely.
 This helps reduce the possibility of any jars breaking.
 It can happen, as it might in actual canning.

 After the water and jars have cooled completely, remove from the pot to a towel to dry the jar.

 Open one up and sample the goodness!
 If the texture is not as creamy as you'd like, just stir it with a fork really well or whisk it.
 Whisk in the vanilla if using.